felixmerz00/hpc_esc_401_solutions/exercise_session_11/README.md

 PI = 3.141592656731382 computed in 0.07746 seconds
 ```

-In the cuda code the time measurement is done outside the loop.
-In the openacc code the time measurement is done outside the loop.
+In the cuda code we retrieve the result from the GPU for each iteration seperately and store it in the hosts array.
+This takes time.
+In the OpenACC version it needs to fire up the needed resources on the GPU once and from that point in time on everything runs on the GPU.
+No time is lost for communication with the CPU.

 # Exercise 3
 I first tried it with a bash script, but that did not work.
 Today I tried again by hard coding two arrays with the number of blocks and threads into the cpi_cuda-approach-2.cu code.
 This approach worked for me.